March 12, 2020

-Are you considering visiting China or finding ways to connect with Mandarin-speaking friends?
-Whatever your reasons for learning basic Chinese expressions, CLI has your back.
-To help you get started, we have compiled a list of the commonly searched basic words in Chinese!
+Are you considering visiting China or looking for ways to connect with Mandarin-speaking friends?
+Whatever your reasons for learning basic Chinese words and phrases, the Chinese Language Institute (CLI) has your back.
+To help you get started, we have compiled a list of the commonly searched basic Chinese words and phrases.

 This is probably the most used Chinese phrase.
 In Chinese, 你 (nǐ) means ‘you’, and 好 (hǎo) means ‘good’.
 A slight variation of this greeting is 你好吗?, which translates to mean “How are you?”